 How Do Canadian Resumes Differ From American Ones?

-Unlike many deem, a Canadian resume model does not differ from the American resume in terms of style and format.
+Unlike what many deem, a Canadian resume model does not differ from the American resume in terms of style and format.
 However, the two differ in the English variation in several aspects.

 Therefore, you may want to use Canadian English when writing a Canadian resume.
 You also need to know what information to include and what to omit in your Canadian-style resume.